 To test how rates for different product combinations are calculated and placed in containers, run test orders.

 If calculated rates in a test or live order seem high, check them against the provider's rate calculator:

-You can usually lower the prices by adding custom containers or reducing products’ packing dimensions so they better fit your containers.
+You can usually lower the price by adding custom containers or reducing products’ packing dimensions so they better fit your containers.
 If you have questions about how a shipping price was calculated in a test or live order, contact us.
 Include the order number(s) so we can help.